Arm#

 when started

-if <not <[Arm1 v] move to position x:[0] y:[0] z:[0] [mm v] ?>>
+if <not <[Arm1 v] move to position x:[0] y:[0] z:[0] [mm v] ?>> then

-Arm increment position?#
+arm increment position?#

 <[Arm1 v] increment position by x:[0] y:[0] z:[0] [mm v] ?>